 Last but not least, it is when you’re optimizing for voice search.
 Many do not realize this yet but, voice search will be dominating SEO in the coming years.
 It is only getting more popular as days pass.

-We are making searches using voice command, be it, television, our cars, and mobile phones itself.
+We are making searches using voice commands, be it, television, our cars, and mobile phones themselves.

 Voice Search is very different as compared to a regular search on the search engine, in terms of how we interact with them.